-Due to the project, VSDB has several vacant buildings.
-VSDB is working with Department of Real Estate Services to find renters for these buildings.
+Due to the Consolidation project several years ago, VSDB had several vacant buildings.
+VSDB has worked with Department of Real Estate Services to find renters for these buildings.
+VSDB now has three entities renting space on campus.
 Leasing the buildings is necessary to keep the buildings in good working order and to assist VSDB with the costs of these buildings.